vidmap/opensfm-tutorial/README.md

 # opensfm-tutorial
-how to set up opensfm
+How to set up opensfm on any computer through docker.

 ## Download from docker